 Ward decided a change was in order and it was time to explore more of this big, enticing world he kept seeing on TV.
 He landed a lead singer role in Tokyo Disneyland and moved to Japan to work for a year.
 This was a fantastic time, with every day full of new sights, smells, sounds and things to learn.
 This electrifying experience abroad only served to whet his appetite for travel and he decided more of it was in order.
 Now how to do it?
 I know, I can sing on cruise ships and “see the world”, he thought.

-Ward was fortunate enough to land the featured singer position and has performed for Holland America, Royal Caribbean and Azamara Cruise Lines.
+Ward was fortunate enough to land the featured singer position and has performed for Holland America, Royal Caribbean, Azamara and Princess Cruise Lines.
 So many new roles, styles, and genres have taught him to be very versatile both vocally and stylistically.
 Going to sleep in one country and waking up to have breakfast in another one really isn’t too bad either.

-Ward’s love of singing, dancing (ladies love a guy who can move) and acting is always very active in his life.
+Ward’s love of singing, dancing and acting is always very active in his life.
 Ward has released a number of independent albums which are really not that hard on the ear and still enjoys getting into the recording studio.
 However, performing live with great musicians is and always will be his first love.

 He is presently “blowing them out of their seats” (hey, don’t argue with mom) with his own one-man little big-band show whenever and wherever he possibly can.
 With songs from Bublé to Big Band and even swinging versions of pop and rock tunes you never thought could swing!